cnapy-org/CNApy-guide/manuscript.md

 Calculate the pathway lengths/number of reactions of the currently selected modes/MCS.
 The result is shown as a size historam in the integrated Jupyter console.

+### Flux optimization

+Launches a dialog in which you can enter a linear expression (over the fluxes) that can then be maximized or minimized.
+The result is then displayed on the map(s) and the reaction list.
+The flux values of the current scenario are taken into during the optimization.

 ### Yield optimization

-![
-**Yield optimization dialog.**
-](https://raw.githubusercontent.com/cnapy-org/CNApy-guide/main/content/images/yield-optimization-dialog.png "Yield optimization dialog"){#fig:yield-dialog}

-Maximizes the value of a yield function *c/d* where *c* and *d* are linear expressions over the fluxes in the network.
+Launches a dialog in which you can enter two linear expressions (over the fluxes), which serve as numerator/denominator of a linear fractional program which then be maximized or minimized.
+A typical application would be the maximization of a product yield: When the exchange fluxes for ethanol and glucose are *EX_etoh* and *EX_glc* then maximizing *EX_etoh/-EX_glc gives* the maximal ethanol yield on glucose.
 For this to work correctly, there must be no flux vector in the network where the denominator becomes zero and the nominator is non-zero.
+The result is then displayed on the map(s) and the reaction list.
 The flux values of the current scenario are taken into during the optimization.

-A typical application would be the maximization of a product yield: When the exchange fluxes for ethanol and glucose are *EX_etoh* and *EX_glc* then maximizing *EX_etoh/-EX_glc gives* the maximal ethanol yield on glucose.

-### Phase plane plot

-![
-**Phase plane plot dialog.**
-](https://raw.githubusercontent.com/cnapy-org/CNApy-guide/main/content/images/phase-plane-dialog.png "Phase plane plot dialog"){#fig:phase-plane-dialog}
+### Plot flux space

-Creates a plot (in the console) that shows the projection of the solution space onto a two-dimensional plane of two selected reaction rates.
+Launches a dialog in which you can configure a plot that shows the projection of the solution space in 2D or 3D where the axes can be flux expressions or yield expressions.
+In the simplest case one can for example plot the growth rate against the substrate uptake rate.
 The flux values of the current scenario are taken into account during the calculations.

+### Show model stats

+Shows the stoichiometric matrix and basic model properties on the console.
+In particular, the degrees of freedom of the stoichiometric matrix and the number of conservation relations are calculated for this.

+### Net conversion of the external metabolites

+Shows the conversion of external metabolites of the current flux distribution.
+Because there are no external metabolites in COBRApy models this conversion is derived from the rates through the boundary fluxes.

 ### Compute in/out fluxes at a metabolite